tylerjthomas9/ScrapeSEC.jl/README.md

 ```

-Download filing metadata for 2012-2020, create a master index file, and download 10-Ks using the master index
+Download filing metadata for 2012-2020, create a main index file, and download 10-Ks using the master index
 ```julia
 using ScrapeSEC
 get_metadata(2012, 2020)